Dalston Junction railway station: June 1963

-At this time Richmond electric services were worked by the British Rail Class 501 which had been introduced in 1957 taking over from older LNWR Oerlikon EMU and worked though to 1985.
+At this time Richmond electric services were worked by the British Rail Class 501 which had been introduced in 1957 taking over from older LNWR Oerlikon EMU and worked through to 1985.
 The other services were diesel worked either by DMUs or diesel locomotives such as Class 31s and suburban compartment stock carriages.

 London Overground (December 2012)

-Rail services are provided by London Overground.
+Rail services are provided on the Windrush line of the London Overground.
 As of 9 December 2012 Mondays to Saturdays there is a service every 5–10 minutes throughout the day, while on Sundays before 13:00 there is a service every 5–9 minutes, changing to every 7–8 minutes until the end of service after that.
 Current off peak frequency is: